How to update a dictionary in Python

 Get started with Replit

-Replit Agent will write the code, test for errors, and deploy your app from a single prompt.
+Replit Agent writes the code, tests for errors, and deploys the app for you.
 Start building with Replit.